Life on the road is a total blast.

 Particularly on tour, getting in the proper fuel to allow peak performance of a 2-hour show following an 8 hour bus ride can be tough, but ensuring said fuel costs less than your per diem is even tougher.

-While there are decent macro-friendly options to be found at fast food spots, those options tend to be more expensive.
+While there are decent macro-friendly options to be found at fast food spots, those options don’t usually lend themselves to affordable eating.

 Plus, I can’t say the McDonald’s grilled chicken sandwich tantalizes my taste buds or makes me feel ready to jazz hand and bevel.

-Once you arrive to your hotel, cheap nutrition is even harder.
+Once you arrive to your hotel, affordable nutrition is even harder.

 Eating out and ordering in will probably set you back at least $15 a meal, and before you know it, your salary can’t even get cozy in your bank account before being transferred right to your credit card bill.